Official Government Website

 • Department managers and administrators;

-• advocacy groups such as the DD Council, Disability Rights Idaho, The Center on Disabilities and Human Development at the University of Idaho;
+• Advocacy groups such as the DD Council, Disability Rights Idaho, and The Center on Disabilities and Human Development at the University of Idaho;

 • Medicaid service providers; and